 The identification with a log-correlated process is useful as it suggests that the Dirichlet polynomials have an underlying tree structure.
 To see this, consider the {\it increments}

 The range of primes is chosen so that each $P_k$ has variance $\tfrac 12 +\oo(1)$.
 In this framework, the Dirichlet polynomial at $h$ can be seen as a random walk with independent and identically distributed increments.
 However, the random walks for different $h$'s are not independent by \eqref{eqn: correlation}.
 In fact, the walks are almost perfectly correlated until they {\it branch out} around the prime $p\approx \exp(|h-h'|^{-1})$, corresponding to the increment $k(h,h')=\log |h-h'|^{-1}$.
-Since $k$ goes to essentially $\log\log T$, the analysis can be restricted to $h$'s at a distance $(\log T)^{-1}$ of each other.
-Furthermore, the $h$'s in an interval of size $(\log T)^{-\alpha}$ for $0<\alpha<1$ will share the same increments up to $k\approx \alpha \log\log T$.
+Since $k$ goes to essentially $\log\log T$, the analysis can be restricted to $h$'s on a grid with mesh $(\log T)^{-1}$.
+Furthermore, the $h$'s in an interval of size $(\log T)^{-\alpha}$, for $0<\alpha<1$, will share the same increments up to $k\approx \alpha \log\log T$.

 The above observations have important consequences for the probabilistic analysis.
 For $\theta=0$, this means that the process \eqref{eq:process} on an interval of order one is well approximated by a Gaussian process indexed by a tree of average degree $e=2.718\dots$, where the independent increments $P_k(h)$ are identified with the edges of the tree.
 Note that the number of leaves on the interval $[-1,1]$ is then $\approx e^{\log\log T}=\log T$.
-Equivalently, the walks $\sum_k P_k(h)$, $h\in[-1,1]$, can be seen as a branching random walk on a Galton-Watson tree with an average number of offspring $e$, cf. Figure \ref{fig: tree}.
+Equivalently, the walks $\sum_k P_k(h)$, $h\in[-1,1]$, can be seen as a branching random walk on a Galton-Watson tree with an average number of offspring $e$, cf. Figure~\ref{fig: tree}.

-For $\theta<0$, the tree structure suggests that the primes up to $\exp(\log^{|\theta|} T)$ do not contribute to large values, since they should be essentially the same for all $h$'s in the interval .
-Therefore these primes can be cutoff at a low cost, cf.\ Corollary \ref{cor:DP.cutting.0.to.theta}.
+When $\theta<0$, the tree structure suggests that the primes up to $\exp(\log^{|\theta|} T)$ do not contribute to large values, since they should be essentially the same for all $h$'s in the interval .
+Therefore these primes can be cutoff at a low cost, cf.\ Corollary~\ref{cor:DP.cutting.0.to.theta}.
 This is equivalent to restricting to a subtree of the one on $[-1,1]$ with $(1+\theta)\log\log T$ increments and $\log^{1+\theta} T$ leaves, yielding a maximum at leading order of $(1+\theta)\log\log T$ by the REM heuristic.